jonlpersson/ed-latimore/site/_posts/2022-01-25-how-to-tell-a-girl-you-like-her.md

 You might fall under the mistaken thinking that you’re one perfect scenario away from making her fall in love with you.

 Obsessing is a manifestation of your fear.
 Whether it's due to loneliness or rejection, it keeps you from seeing your value and often has you idealizing the girl.
-Fear of rejection is one of five types of fear.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> A fear of the unknown.
+Fear of rejection is one of five types of fear.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> A fear of the unknown.
 And putting yourself out there puts you in a vulnerable situation.

 Once you’re actively avoiding rejection, you aren’t allowing the situation to play out naturally.
 And it’s not likely to give you the result you’re hoping for.